BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - A human being’s function is activity of the rational soul; hence a human being’s good is activity of the rational soul in accordance with complete virtue
 - Functions of X = essence of X
 - The Function Argument does not show, and is not intended to show, that happiness consists in performing the activity that is most distinctive of human beings in relation to other organisms.
 It connects a human being’s good with the characteristic and distinctive features of a rational agent’s life as opposed to the life of other agents.
+- Plato's conception of the soul is true